TxPEP in the News

 TxPEP Researcher Interviewed on Barriers to Birth Control

-RH Reality Check interviews Joseph Potter about obstacles between women and birth control.
+RH Reality Check interviews Dr. Joseph Potter about obstacles between women and birth control.
 (June 1, 2015)

 Report on Costs of Waiting Period Requirements Cites TxPEP Findings

-The Atlantic reported on the impact waiting periods have had on the rising cost of abortions, and cited TxPEP findings (May 26, 2015)
+The Atlantic reported on the impact waiting periods have had on the rising cost of abortions, citing TxPEP findings (May 26, 2015)

 TxPEP Findings on Barriers to Accessing Abortion Services Compared to Ease Accessing Firearms